Barrington Pheloung: Composer

-Pheloung is best known for the theme and incidental music to the Inspector Morse television series, for which he was nominated for Best Original Television Music at the British Academy Television Awards in 1991; the sequel Lewis, and the prequel Endeavour.
-He also composed for dance companies such as the London Contemporary Dance Theatre, and for events including the opening night of the Millennium Dome.
+Pheloung is best known for the theme and incidental music to the Inspector Morse television series, for which he was nominated for Best Original Television Music at the British Academy Television Awards in 1991.
+His music was also used in the sequel Lewis and the prequel Endeavour.
+He composed for dance companies such as the London Contemporary Dance Theatre, and for events including the opening night of the Millennium Dome.
 Pheloung also wrote the theme music for the BBC television series Dalziel and Pascoe.

 His film work included Hilary and Jackie (1998), based on the life of the cellist Jacqueline du Pré, for which he was nominated for the Anthony Asquith Award for Film Music at the 52nd British Academy Film Awards.
 Other works include Truly, Madly, Deeply (1990), Twin Dragons (1992), Shopping (1994), Nostradamus (1994), The Mangler (1995), Touching Wild Horses (2002), Shopgirl (2005), Little Fugitive (2006) and A Previous Engagement (2008).
-He also composed the scores to Revolution Software's adventure games In Cold Blood and three Broken Sword video games.
+He also composed the scores to Revolution Software's adventure games In Cold Blood, and three Broken Sword video games.

 Pheloung's other work included music for the Sydney Opera House's Twentieth Birthday Celebrations and he contributed to the music for the film Truly, Madly, Deeply, in which he also appeared.
 He composed the incidental music for the first series of Boon.

 In 2009 he composed the music for 1983, the concluding episode of the Channel 4 drama series Red Riding.